lebrunthibault/Protocol-0-backend/README.md

   but having to talk to the software is a bit boring in the end + it really works only with headphones etc ..
 - I set this up using kaldi offline recognition (fastest solution)
 - It works by generating before hand a kaldi dictionary
-- On identifying a dictionary word it sends them to the script that would match it to a specific action (like arm, solo ..)
+- On identifying a dictionary word it sends it to the script that matches it to a specific action (like arm, solo ..)
 - Been working with rxpy with some success on this.
 It's great to process a stream of sound / words and filter / process it.
-- It's not linked to the script anymore but could be put back quite easily
+- It's not connected to the script anymore but could be put back quite easily

 ## Installation